What items can be brought in free of duty and tax?

 Carnets may be obtained for temporary duty/tax-free entry of goods such as commercial samples, jewellery, goods for international exhibitions, equipment for sporting events, professional television and film equipment etc. Contact your International Chamber of Commerce for application details.

-Customs and Border Protection legislation only permits duty and excise and tax free sales to travellers undertaking international journeys.
-Passengers joining international cruise ships only to travel between Australian ports (i.e. domestic passengers) are not entitled to duty-free benefits or concessions.
+If you are joining an international cruise ship only to travel between Australian ports you are not entitled to duty-free benefits or concessions.

-Customs and Border Protection recognises that while on board domestic passengers may need to purchase items for personal use such as toiletries and film, and these are sold free of duty.
-Also, domestic passengers may purchase spiritous beverages by the glass or nip, and cigarettes and tobacco products by the individual packet or tin free of duty which is for immediate consumption.
+We recognise that while on board domestic passengers may need to purchase items for personal use such as toiletries, and these are sold free of duty.
+Also, domestic passengers may purchase spirits by the glass, and cigarettes and tobacco products by the packet free of duty for immediate consumption.

 Unaccompanied personal effects

 Unaccompanied baggage does not receive the same duty/tax concessions as goods you bring with you.
 These goods may be subject to duty/tax unless you have both owned and used them for 12 months or more.
 This also applies to articles posted to Australia.
-For more information refer to Sending Your Personal Belongings to Australia as Cargo or by International Mail factsheet and Unaccompanied Effects Statement.
+For more information refer to the following documents: Sending Your Personal Belongings to Australia as Cargo or by International Mail and Unaccompanied Effects Statement.